petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

 parameters results in updated figures and tables in the paper without manually moving files around and picking which scripts to run.

-Calkit's strategy here is simple: Connect these different systems to the project itself, keeping that as the single source of truth.
+We need a way to connect all of these different tools together so researchers don't need to hop around and manually transfer data between them.
-An Overleaf project can be linked to a subdirectory in the project and synced bidirectionally (without Git submodules).
+We need the project to remain the single source of truth but be able to sync out to these more specialized tools.
-Stages in the project's pipeline can be run on a SLURM job scheduler and their results (or a subset) automatically kept in version control, uploaded to the cloud and ready to pull onto any of the team members' laptops.
+We need a graphical user interface (GUI) that enables data collection, exploration, analysis, and writing, with an easy way to build and run the project's pipeline and keep track of version history.

 ### Challenge 3: Dependency management